 At NSU, we encourage you to explore your individual interests, work closely with professors on research projects, and present your research results at state, regional, and national meetings as well as in publications.

 Demand for graduates in biotechnology is increasing and expected to continue, due to laboratory, research center, and hospital growth.
-Northern’s biotechnology program prepares students for entry-level positions that will meet the growing needs of the biotechnology industry nationwide.
+Northern’s biotechnology associate degree prepares you for entry-level positions that will meet the growing needs of the industry nationwide.

-NSU's AS degree in biotechnology pairs well with a BS degree in biology, environmental sciences, or chemistry.
+This degree pairs well with a BS degree in biology, environmental sciences, or chemistry.

 For more information on careers in your major or help choosing a major, contact Career Services.

-NSU biotechnology students are required to complete a 2-credit internship, which provides invaluable hands-on experience that complements their academic coursework.
-This internship is a key component of NSU's biotechnology degree, giving students a competititve edge at hiring time.
+NSU biotechnology students are required to complete a 2-credit internship, which provides invaluable hands-on experience that complements their academic coursework and provides a competitive edge at hiring time.